-If possible, you should notify your Principal no later than 1⁄2 hour after shift begins.
-When you are not able to anticipate the absence, call the school/department secretary before 8:00 a.m.
+If possible, you should notify your Principal no later than 30 minutes after the shift begins.
+If you are not able to anticipate the absence, call the school/department secretary before 8:00 a.m.
 In case of the absence of the head custodian, the school should be notified.
 In the event the school cannot be contacted, call the custodial department.
-The Building Services Supervisor will be on duty starting a 6:00 a.m.
-Phone numbers: 768-1582.
+The Building Services Supervisor will be on duty starting at 5:45 a.m.
+Phone numbers: 505-768-1582.
+Leave a message the day prior, if possible.

-In addition, to retain a sub custodian; you are responsible to call the sub office to schedule a sub.
+In addition, to retain a sub custodian; you are responsible to call the sub office at 505-768-1582 to schedule a sub.
+It is the custodian's responsibility to call Building Services to schedule a sub.